 If you would like to find out more about choosing music for your wedding then please visit the wedding page for more information.

-Due to all the I’ve done around London as a cocktail pianist, many people would say that my piano style isn’t really jazz, but cocktail piano.
+Due to all the work I’ve done around London as a cocktail pianist, many people would say that my natural piano style isn’t really jazz, but cocktail piano.
 I’ll admit that I’m no modernist, preferring the piano styles of the older school of pianists such as Oscar Peterson and Erroll Garner.
 Furthermore, I like good tunes such as all the great songs written by Cole Porter, Jerome Kern, and George Gershwin.
 The music I play is indeed suitable for cocktail parties, but I can turn up the heat if needed.

 Performing as a Sing-along Pianist in and around London